fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 <div class="content">

 We will next implement a React-app which uses the GraphQL server we created.

 The current code of the server can be found on [Github](https://github.com/fullstack-hy2020/graphql-phonebook-backend/tree/part8-3), branch <i>part8-3</i>.

-In theory, we can use GraphQL with HTTP POST -requests.
+In theory, we could use GraphQL with HTTP POST -requests.
 The following shows an example of this with Postman.

 ![](../../images/8/8.png)

 The communication works by sending HTTP POST -requests to http://localhost:4000/graphql.
 The query itself is a string sent as the value of the key <i>query</i>.